 For the U.S., the United States Department of Agriculture (USDA) provides annual reports on the number of nonhuman primates that are involved in research each year.
 There is no estimate available for the number of nonhuman primates studied in their natural habitat or in zoological parks, but research in these settings is almost entirely non-invasive.

-The majority of primates used for laboratory research in the United States come from the United States.
-That is, they are bred domestically at several facilities around the country.
-This minimizes the need for importing animals from the wild.
-Also, domestic breeding insures that animals do not possess pathogens (viruses, bacteria) that could adversely influence the outcome of research projects.
-Some species are still imported: rhesus monkeys, cynomolgus monkeys, squirrel monkeys, owl monkeys.
-It has been estimated that perhaps 12,000 to 15,000 monkeys are imported per year.
-Monkeys are imported from the Phillippines, China, and Peru.
-Every effort is made to ensure that imported monkeys are not captured from the wild.
-Primatologists work with governments and conservation organizations to see that all international trade in nonhuman primates follows regulations set forth in the Convention on International Trade in Endangered Species (CITES).
-Currently, more than 120 countries have signed this agreement.
+The majority of primates used for laboratory research in the United States are bred domestically at several specialized facilities around the country.
+Some species are still imported but primatologists work with governments and conservation organizations to see that all international trade in nonhuman primates follows regulations set forth in the Convention on International Trade in Endangered Species (CITES).

 There are four federal agencies that regulate the use of animals in research.

-Finally, one independent, non-Federal organization that is involved in animal welfare in captivity is the American Association for the Accreditation of Laboratory Animal Care (AAALAC).
-Institutions voluntarily join AAALAC, which inspects facilities on a regular basis every three years.
-They then accredit those institutions that meet the highest standards for animal care.
+Finally, one independent, non-Federal organization that is involved in animal welfare in captivity is the Association for the Assessment and Accreditation of Laboratory Animal Care, International (AAALAC).
+Institutions voluntarily join AAALAC, which inspects facilities every three years and accredits those institutions that meet the highest standards for animal care.
 Institutions proudly display their accreditation by AAALAC.
-Click here to see AAALAC’s Rules for Accreditation.